devcybiko/gregsmithwiki/content/computing/node/startup.md

 		- index.js
 		- App.js
 		- components
 			- These are item-level components which should be functions (not Classes).
-As such they are 'presentation'
+As such they are 'presentation' components and have no state.
 		- containers
+			- These are container classes (not functions) that reference the components.
+These are where the state is kept.
 		- pages
+			- These are stateful class components - or not.
+They typically
 		- presentation
 		- utils
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTQyNDk0ODYsNzE5NTg2NTQ2LC0xOT
+eyJoaXN0b3J5IjpbLTE1MzMxNTE4MjYsNzE5NTg2NTQ2LC0xOT
 EyOTY4ODgzLC0xNTE2MTI4NTg4LDE0NDAwODkwNTBdfQ==
 -->